 Don’t hesitate to contact any member of the Welfare Team here.

-Do you have a problem that you would like to talk about, but you'd like to stay anonymous?
+Do you have a problem that you would like to talk about, but you’d like to stay anonymous?
 No problem.
-Just use the contact forms provided at each of the different welfare pages.
-Just make sure you inform the welfare officer you contact of some way to get in touch if you'd like a follow-up.
+Just use the Anonymous Welfare Form.
+Just make sure you inform the welfare officer you contact of some way to get in touch if you’d like a follow-up.

 Trinity College Support

 Your Tutor takes an interest in your well-being and progress and can offer help and advice on any matter: academic, social, financial, medical or personal.
 Your discussion will remain confidential if you so wish.
 You must see your Tutor at the beginning and end of each term, though he or she will also be happy to meet you at any other point.
 It is important that you get to know each other so that you have a good basis to work together to deal with any issues that may arise.